mbos/Pass4Win/README.md

 So I needed a Windows implementation.....

 Make sure you have GnuPG for windows installed (http://www.gpg4win.org/) and have at least one secret key.
-The setup can be downloaded from https://s3-eu-west-1.amazonaws.com/pass4win/Pass4Win.msi or you can build it yourself
+The setup can be downloaded from https://github.com/mbos/Pass4Win/releases/tag/version-1.0.0

 I'm using GpgAPI (https://gpgapi.codeplex.com/) for interfacing with GnuPG.
 And LibGit2Sharp (https://github.com/libgit2/libgit2sharp) for git integration.